 Whereas in the other methods, there are at least 4 to 5 steps involved and in case if you don’t know your login IP and credentials for your router (method 3), you won’t be able to access the router settings page.

-Knowing these three methods not only helps you to find out your WiFi password but also making sure the network you are connected to is safe with a strong password.
+Knowing these three methods not only helps you to find out your WiFi password but also makes sure the network you are connected to is safe with a strong password.
 Sometimes, the command prompt method might throw up an error saying “There is no such Wireless interface on the system” which means you have not connected to such a wireless network before.
 In my case, that error appeared due to an incorrect WiFi name I entered.